rchapin/workstation-setup/README.md

 -u [STRING], --hosts-connection-user[=STRING] - The username for the fabric/ssh connections for the hosts on which we will run the tasks, default=root

--c STRING, --config-path=STRING - Fully qualified path to the PyDeploy config yaml file
+-c STRING, --config-path=STRING - Fully qualified path to the workstation config yaml file

 --pydeploy-config-dir[=STRING] - Fully qualified path to the PyDeploy base config directory.
 You should clone this directory prior to running these tasks.